Our content may include links to products from our partners

 Tip #8: Do Not Neglect a Thorough Financial Analysis

 Stop daydreaming and buckle down to work on your numbers.
 Look at the different scenarios and see which one makes the most rational financial sense.
 For example, never buy property at a higher price or less attractive terms than what your practical analysis says.
 Some sellers will over-estimate the value of their properties through pro forma (estimated) data: don’t fall for their tricks.
 A pro forma computation may be a good starting ground but always know the real numbers before you close.
 Check the documents – previous years’ tax returns, property tax assessments, maintenance records, etc – and get a better idea of the actual income and expenses.

-The most important items you should verify are:
+The most important ratios and items you should verify are:

 - The Net income (income minus expenses)

 - The Return on investment (ROI) (cash flow/investment)

 In each item above, ‘investment’ always refer to how much you’ve put into the property.
 ‘Debt financing’ refers to any loan you may have to get in order to buy the property.
 “Total return’ means the cash flow, equity accrual (the value you gained from your tenants as they pay their rents), value appreciation and taxes.